-Alarm 1 or alarm 2 can be configured as sensor break alarm by selecting SENB $\boxed{5Enb}$ for A1FN or A2FN.
+Alarm 1 or alarm 2 can be configured as sensor break alarm by selecting SENB 5Enb for A1FN or A2FN.
+If alarm 2 is required for sensor break alarm, then OUT2 should be selected with =AL2.

 The sensor break alarm is activated as soon as failure mode occurs.
 Refer to Section 3-16 for failure mode conditions.
 Note that A-D failure also creates a sensor break alarm.
 TIME,A1SP, A1DV, and A1HY are hidden if alarm 1 is configured as a sensor break alarm.
 Similarly, TIME, A2SP, A2DV and A2HY are hidden if alarm 2 is configured as a sensor break alarm.